- Written by Dr.Mehmet Demircioglu

 I separate two questions.
 Is the hair loss actually caused by eczema, or is the eczema only happening on a scalp that also has male or female pattern hair loss?
 Those are different situations, and they should not be planned as the same operation.

-The safest decision depends on the current condition of the skin, the cause of the hair loss, the donor area, and how reliably the patient can avoid scratching during recovery.
+The decision depends on the current condition of the skin, the cause of the hair loss, the donor area, and how reliably the patient can avoid scratching during recovery.

 For that reason, an eczema history should lead to better examination, not automatic rejection.
 The scalp may only need treatment and timing.
 In other cases, the diagnosis changes the whole plan.

 Surgery should wait when the scalp has open cracks, bleeding from scratching, wet crusts, painful patches, pus, spreading heat, severe scaling, or itching that the patient cannot control.
-I would also slow down if the patient recently changed topical medication, reacted to a hair product, or has a rash that has not been properly diagnosed.
+I also slow the plan down if the patient recently changed topical medication, reacted to a hair product, or has a rash that has not been properly diagnosed.

 I review the donor area.
 If eczema affects the back or sides of the scalp where grafts would be taken, extraction may be less predictable.
 Donor management is already important in every patient, and skin inflammation adds another reason to be selective with graft use.